rosedive/finalproject/README.md

 Overview

 A Book Library App is a project that manages and stores books information electronically according to students needs.
 The system helps both students and library manager to keep a constant track of all the books available in the library.
-It allows both the admin and the student to search for the desired book.
+It allows the admin to create, search, edit and delete book and the student also is allowed to search books that is in library  for the desired book   he/she want to read.

-concept A Book Library App is a software built to handle the primary housekeeping functions of a library.
-Libraries rely on library management systems to manage asset collections as well as relationships with their members.

 Function List